eshansaif/pixieplay-client/README.md

 # Live Link of Project: https://pixieplay-e4ac8.web.app/

-# Project Name
+# Project Details

-The project is platform of Cart toys platform where different seller sells their products and can maintain the products.
+The project, PixiePlay, is platform of Car toys platform where different seller sells their products and can maintain the products.

 ## Features